Concurrency Testing in the Linux Kernel via eBPF: Background and Related Work

 \subsection{eBPF Technology}

-The Extended Berkeley Packet Filter (eBPF) is a revolutionary technology with origins in the Linux kernel that can run powerful in-kernel virtual machine (VM) \cite{mohamed2023under, dejaeghere2023comparing}.
-It offers a new way of kernel programming: developers can write programs that can be loaded at runtime and run in a safe, sandboxed environment within the Linux kernel, without directly modifying the kernel or loading a kernel module.
-Originally designed for packet filtering, eBPF has evolved into a general-purpose mechanism for observability \cite{levin2020viperprobe, kawasaki2023failure}, security enforcement \cite{bertrone2018acc, wang2023pet}, and performance improvement \cite{zhou2024dint, zhong2022xrp} in a runtime switchable manner.
-By allowing user-space applications to inject custom logic into the kernel at runtime, eBPF provides a flexible and low-overhead means to monitor and manipulate kernel behavior.
+The Extended Berkeley Packet Filter (eBPF) enables dynamic in-kernel customization at runtime without modifying the Linux kernel code.
+It allows developers to load and run restricted programs in a safe, sandboxed, in-kernel virtual machine (VM) \cite{mohamed2023under, dejaeghere2023comparing}.
+These programs attach to specific kernel hook points and interact with the kernel through vetted helper calls.
+By allowing developers to inject custom logic into the kernel at runtime, eBPF provides a flexible and low overhead means to monitor and manipulate kernel behavior.

-One notable application of eBPF is the \texttt{sched\_ext} feature \cite{daniel2024sched}, which is designed to enhance application performance at scale.
-It has been officially merged into the mainline Linux kernel as of version 6.12.
-Traditionally, process scheduling in Linux has been limited to a fixed set of in-kernel policies, such as the Completely Fair Scheduler (CFS).
-This design restricts experimentation and specialization for emerging domains, including real-time systems, high-performance computing, and artificial intelligence workloads. \texttt{sched\_ext} addresses this limitation by decoupling scheduling policy from the kernel and exposing user-defined scheduling logic through public interfaces \cite{yasukata2024developing}.
-This provides a flexible infrastructure for developers to prototype and evaluate alternative scheduling strategies.
-While \texttt{sched\_ext} is originally developed for writing domain-specific schedulers for performance optimization, we innovatively repurpose this feature to support kernel fuzzing for CCT.
+One notable application of eBPF is the \scx ~\cite{daniel2024sched, sched} scheduler class, which has been officially merged into the mainline Linux kernel since version 6.12.
+Traditionally, process scheduling in Linux has been limited to a fixed set of in-kernel policies, such as the Completely Fair Scheduler (CFS)~\cite{CFS}. \texttt{sched\_ext} decouples scheduling policy from the core kernel scheduling mechanism.
+It exposes user-defined scheduling logic through public interfaces \cite{yasukata2024developing}, and allows developers to implement customized scheduling policies through eBPF programs.
+Only tasks explicitly set with the \texttt{SCHED\_EXT} scheduling class are affected by programmable policies.
+While \texttt{sched\_ext} is originally designed for domain-specific schedulers for performance optimization, our novelty is to leverage this feature to support kernel fuzzing for CCT.